Farming systems in India: Irrigation farming

 Irrigation farming is when crops are grown with the help of irrigation systems by supplying water to land through rivers, reservoirs, tanks, and wells.
 Over the last century, the population of India has tripled.
 With a growing population and increasing demand for food, the necessity of water for agricultural productivity is crucial.
-India faces the daunting task of increasing its food production by over 50 percent in the next two decades, and reaching towards the goal of sustainable agriculture requires a crucial role of water.
+India faces the daunting task of increasing its food production by over 50 percent in the next two decades, and reaching the goal of sustainable agriculture requires a crucial role of water.
 Empirical evidence suggests that the increase in agricultural production in India is mostly due to irrigation; close to three-fifths of India's grain harvest comes from irrigated land.
 The land area under irrigation expanded from 22.6 million hectares in FY 1950 to 59 million hectares in FY 1990.
 The main strategy for these irrigation systems focuses on public investments in surface systems, such as large dams, long canals, and other large-scale works that require large amounts of capital.
 Between 1951 and 1990, nearly 1,350 large- and medium-sized irrigation works were started, and about 850 were completed.